-- People were protected from the risk of infection as staff followed safe infection prevention and control practices. - Appropriate policies and process were in place and followed to minimise the spread of infection. - Staff used PPE effectively and safely.
+- People were protected from the risk of infection as staff followed safe infection prevention and control practices. - People told us staff supported them to minimise the risks associated with poor hygiene.
+One person told us, "The staff always remind me to wash my hands before I cook" and another told us about the different colour chopping boards they used for different food types to enable them to work safely when preparing food. - Appropriate policies and process were in place and followed to minimise the spread of infection. - Staff used PPE effectively and safely.